godfat/rib/README.md

 Rib could be used as a kind of debugging tool which you can set break point in the source program.

-    require 'rib/config' # This would load your ~/.config/rib/config.rb
+    require 'rib/config' # This would load your Rib config require 'rib/more/anchor'
-    require 'rib/anchor' # If you enabled this in config, then needed not.
+                         # If you enabled anchor in config, then needed not
     Rib.anchor binding   # This would give you an interactive shell
                          # when your program has been executed here.
     Rib.anchor 123       # You can also anchor on an object.